 Even though there seems to be some bleeding it was very minimal based on the research.

 3. Best Fabric Markers

-Don’t be fooled by the name because these can work on other surfaces such as paper, canvas and even wall art.
-But the main purpose is to color and draw on fabric using permanent ink that retains it’s vibrancy and color after being washed multiple times.
-Popular items like shoes, shirts and handbags serve as good canvases.
-Most of these brands are more kid friendly but care on ingredients should always be noted.
+Don’t be fooled by the name because these can work on other surfaces such as paper, canvas, and even wall art.
+But the main purpose is to color and draw on fabric using a permanent ink that retains its vibrancy and color after being washed multiple times.
+Popular items like shoes, shirts, and handbags serve as good canvases.
+Most of these brands are more kid-friendly but care on ingredients should always be noted.

 Crafts 4 All Fabric Markers